The Business Sale Timeline: What to Expect at Each Stage

 Indicative Offers & LOIs

 After reviewing the OM and engaging in initial discussions, interested buyers will submit indicative offers, which are non-binding expressions of interest.
 The most attractive indicative offers lead to the negotiation of a Letter of Intent (LOI).
 An Indicative Offer outlines the proposed purchase price, general deal structure (e.g., stock vs. asset sale), key terms, and conditions, serving as a preliminary step to gauge serious interest.
-It's crucial to evaluate not just the headline price but also the proposed deal structure, financing contingencies, and buyer's reputation.
+It is crucial to evaluate not just the headline price but also the proposed deal structure, financing contingencies, and buyer's reputation.
 The Letter of Intent (LOI) is a critical milestone.
 While largely non-binding (except for exclusivity and confidentiality clauses), it sets the framework for the definitive purchase agreement.
 Key terms negotiated in the LOI include purchase price, payment structure (cash, seller note, earn-out, equity rollover), working capital adjustments, and the exclusivity period for due diligence [11].
 The exclusivity period, typically 60-90 days, grants the buyer sole access to conduct their detailed review, during which the seller cannot negotiate with other parties.
 A well-negotiated LOI can prevent significant re-trading later in the process.

 Phase 3: Due Diligence (2-3 Months)